iggiwPL/ErstelPDF/README.md

 - v.0.0.2ind - Create a dictionary syntax for generating an empty page of PDF. | **Done**
 - v.0.0.3ind - Generate an empty PDF page and unify the datatypes Queues. | **Done**
 - v.0.0.4ind - Cover with unit tests. | **Done**
+- v.0.0.5ind - Identical with previous version and make it thread safe.

 ## Namespace Functionalities